trallard/cfep/cfep-26.md

 From a top-level the approach for spending conda-forge project funds is to:

 1. Define *what* to fund
-2. Identify a suitable person to carry out the work
+2. Identify a suitable person or team to carry out the work
 3. Determine a fair compensation for the work

 ### Defining what to fund